nodef/immediate2d.cxx/README.md

 # Immediate2D Drawing Framework
 A C++ drawing framework for Windows that makes simple graphics programming as much fun as the days when computers booted directly to a BASIC prompt.
+It was developed by [Nicholas Piegdon](https://github.com/npiegdon).

 Made for beginners and classrooms.
 To use this framework: open Visual Studio, choose "Create a new project", select the "Windows Desktop Wizard" from the list, (give your project a name), choose "Desktop Application (.exe)" from the wizard, and check the "Empty Project" box.
 Then, add **immediate2d.h** and some new cpp file for your own code to the project.
 Add a `#define IMM2D_IMPLEMENTATION` just before `#include "immediate2d.h"`.
 Finally, just declare a `void run()` function and Immediate2D will take care of the rest.